List of presidents of Venezuela

-History
+Previous history

+Following Venezuela's declaration of independence from Spanish colonial rule, which took effect on 5 July 1811.
+Owing to the profound confusion of the Venezuelan War of Independence and the period of Gran Colombia over what is now Venezuela, this page does not include national leaders between 1811 and 1830.

-The presidential designation encompasses only those persons who were sworn into office as President of Venezuela following Venezuela's declaration of independence from Spanish colonial rule, which took effect on July 5, 1811.
-The first president, taking office on July 5, 1811, was actually the president of a triumvirate of the first established Republic of Venezuela that rotated the presidency weekly.
+The first president in 1811 was actually the president of a triumvirate of the first established Republic of Venezuela that rotated the presidency weekly.
 The person serving as president during the week of July 5 was one of the signatories of the Declaration of Independence: Cristóbal Mendoza.
 Mendoza shared the triumvirate with Juan Escalona and Baltasar Padrón.
-A second triumvirate followed on April 3, 1812, whose members were Francisco Espejo, Fernando Rodríguez del Toro and Francisco Javier Ustariz.
+A second triumvirate followed on 3 April 1812, whose members were Francisco Espejo, Fernando Rodríguez del Toro and Francisco Javier Ustariz.

-Owing to the profound confusion of the Venezuelan War of Independence and the period of Gran Colombia over what is now Venezuela, this page has gaps between 1813 and 1819.
-For this period in time, historians refer to the Republic of Venezuela as the Second Republic of Venezuela (1813–1814) and the Third Republic of Venezuela (1817–1819) as Simon Bolivar twice reestablished the republic.
-The Congress of Angostura appointed Simón Bolívar "Supreme Commander of the Republic of Venezuela" (Jefe Supremo de la República de Venezuela) from 1819 until 1830.
+Following this period of triumvirates, historians refer to the Republic of Venezuela as the Second Republic of Venezuela (1813–1814) and the Third Republic of Venezuela (1817–1819) as Simón Bolívar twice reestablished the republic.
+The Congress of Angostura appointed Bolívar "Supreme Commander of the Republic of Venezuela" (Jefe Supremo de la República de Venezuela) from 1819 until 1830.

-In 1830, José Antonio Páez declared Venezuela independent from Gran Colombia and became president, taking office on January 13, 1830.
+In 1830, José Antonio Páez declared Venezuela independent from Gran Colombia and became president, taking office on 13 January 1830.
 Although he was not the first president of Venezuela (having in mind Cristóbal Mendoza in 1811), he was the first head of state of independent Venezuela, after the dissolution of Gran Colombia.